-Other leading manufactures with manufacturing sites in Arizona include Raytheon, Microchip, ON semiconductor (ONSEMI) , VLSI Technology, Freescale Semiconductor, NXP, STMicroelectronics, Honeywell, Retronix Semiconductor, Maxim Integrated Products, Marvel, Amkor, Advanced Semiconductor, Analog Devices, Jabil Circuit, Infineon Technologies, FlipChip, Philips, Western Digital, Medtronic, Dialog Semiconductor, Lansdale Semiconductor, and others.
+Other leading manufactures with manufacturing sites in Arizona include Raytheon, Microchip, ON semiconductor (ONSEMI) , VLSI Technology, Freescale Semiconductor, NXP, STMicroelectronics, Honeywell, Retronix Semiconductor, Maxim Integrated Products, Marvel, Amkor, Advanced Semiconductor, Analog Devices, Jabil Circuit, Infineon Technologies, FlipChip, Philips Semiconductor, Western Digital, Medtronic, Dialog Semiconductor, Lansdale Semiconductor, and others.

-Motorola's research and development lab in Phoenix introduced the world's first commercial high-power germanium-based transistor in 1955.
-The lab would expand over time to become Motorola's semiconductor division and by 1960 they would have three manufacturing sites in the Phoenix area.
+Motorola's research and development lab in Phoenix introduced the world's first commercial high-power germanium-based transistors in 1955.
+The lab would expand over time to become Motorola's semiconductor division and by 1960 they would have three large manufacturing sites in the Phoenix area.

 In 1999 Motorola spun off it's semiconductor components division to OnSemi.
-In 2004 they spin off their semiconductor products group to Freescale Semiconductor, which would eventually merge into NXP semiconductors in 2015.
+In 2004 they spin off their semiconductor products group to Freescale Semiconductor, which would eventually merge with Philips Semiconductor into NXP semiconductors in 2015.
 NXP semiconductors now has two semiconductor Fab's located in Chandler.

-Intel corp., Arizona's largest high-tech manufacturer employer, started up their Fab 6 in Chandler back in 1980, and their 720-acre Ocotillo Fab 12 site in 1996.
-The Ocotillo site is now home to three Fabs: Fab 12, Fab 32 & Fab 42.
+One of the most well-known semiconductor companies in Arizona is Intel Corporation.
+Intel is Arizona's largest high-tech manufacturer employer.
+The company started up their first wafer manufacturing Fab to be built in Arizona (Fab 6 in Chandler, AZ) back in 1980, and later came their 720-acre Ocotillo Fab 12 site built nearby in 1996.
+The Ocotillo site is now home to three major semiconductor Fabs: Fab 12, Fab 32 & Fab 42.

 In Sept.
-2021, Intel broke ground and is now building two new leading edge Fabs in Ocotillo, called Fab 52 & Fab 62.
+2021, Intel broke ground on "Project Eagle", starting construction of two new leading edge wafer Fabs in Ocotillo, called Fab 52 & Fab 62.
 At a cost of $20 billion, the new Fabs are the largest private sector investment in the history of the state.
-The two Fab's will support Intel Foundry Services (IFS) products, as well as Intel’s cutting edge 20A process products (5nm).
+The two Fab's are reported to be designed to support Intel Foundry Services (IFS) products, as well as Intel’s cutting edge 20A process products (5nm).

 Both new Fabs are expected to start chip production as early as 2024.
 Once the new Fabs are completed, Ocotillo will be Intel's largest semiconductor manufacturing complex worldwide.
-Expected customers for the new foundry chips coming out of Fabs 52 and 62 include Amazon and Qualcomm.
+Potiential customers for the new foundry chips coming out of Fabs 52 and 62 include Nvidia, Amazon, MediaTek, Qualcomm, and many others.

 Taiwan Semiconductor - TSMC